 In the case of scale models unsafe recovery is when a recovery device (parachute or streamer) of a substantial part of the model ie nose cone, any of the stages or boosters does not deploy and can be hazardous for persons or property on the ground.
-If a streamer or a parachute of a smaller and insignificant part of the model eg light Styrofoam or similar forms that represent satellites or other special effects, does not deploy properly, then this is not a reason for disqualification but for a reduction of points for Flight Characteristics, Recovery.
+If a streamer or a parachute of a smaller and insignificant part of the model eg light Styrofoam or similar forms that represent satellites or other special effects, does not deploy properly, then this is not a reason for disqualification but for a reduction of points for Flight Characteristics, Functionality of recovery device(s).